Bango-org/bango-backend/README.md

 # volume
 eg buy and sell is done then volume is the additon of assets buyed and sold in total tx

-# for graph
-we need to get all trade timestamp and